georgeweigt/eigenmath/README.md

 	make
 	./eigenmath

 Press control-C or type exit to exit.
-Note: Terminal settings should include UTF-8.
+Note: UTF-8 is used, terminal settings should enable UTF-8.

 To run a script: